-7.10.1.
-The Director may elect to award a contract to more than one vendor when the Director determines such action would be in the best interest of the State of West Virginia.
-Reasons for this action include, but are not limited to:
+- 7.10.1.
+The Director may elect to award a contract to more than one vendor when the Director determines in writing such action would be in the best interest of the State.
+In arriving at a determination, the Director will consider the following factors, insofar as they are applicable: - (1) The quality, availability, and reliability of the supplies, materials, equipment, or service and their adaptability to the particular use required; - (2) The ability, capacity, and skill of the bidder; - (3) The sufficiency of the bidder's financial resources; - (4) The bidder's ability to provide maintenance, repair parts, and service; - (5) The compatibility with existing equipment; - (6) The need for flexibility in evaluating new products on a large scale before becoming contractually committed for all use; and - (7) Any other relevant factors. - 7.10.2.

-(a) More than one vendor is required to fulfill the needs of the spending units; or (b) Rapidly changing pricing and availability of commodities, services or printing.

-7.10.2.
 In situations where a multiple award is necessary, the Director shall place a written explanation into the public file.
 If a multiple award is requested by a spending unit, that spending unit shall provide written justification to the Director.
 The Director's decision shall be final in all cases.